timmc/johnny/HACK.md

 - Expansion to other kinds of URIs.
 - Relative URLs
 - StringBuilder-backed impls (store offsets for fast getters)
-- Parsing of paths and queries based on templates, e.g. `"/video/{id}/sources;limit={?limit}"`
+- Parsing/matching of paths and queries based on templates, e.g. `"/video/{id}/sources;limit={?limit}"`
+  (remember to match across encoding, e.g. `%61` matches `a`)

 ### Component processing